huancheng-trili/bootstrap-rollup/README.md

 # 17.3M target/wasm32-unknown-unknown/debug/hello_world_kernel.wasm
 ```

 To address this, we can use `wasm-strip`, a tool designed to reduce the size of kernels.
 It accomplishes this by removing unused parts of the `WebAssembly` module (e.g. dead code), which are not required for the execution of the rollups.
-Open a new terminal session and navigate to the <kbd> "Hello, world!" kernel </kbd> directory, since you do not have `wasm-strip` in your `Docker` session:
+Open a new terminal session and navigate to the <kbd> "Hello, world!" kernel </kbd> directory since you do not have `wasm-strip` in your `Docker` session:

 <kbd>outside docker session - hello-world-kernel</kbd>